Quick, Tasty Homemade “Almond Joy” Candy Bites

 Yup…I was up out of bed and trying a new recipe!

-Quick, Tasty “Almond Joy” Bites |
+Quick, Tasty "Almond Joy" Bites

-Combine everything together in a double-boiler.
-I don’t really have a double-boiler, I just make one with a glass bowl and pot of water (just a couple of inches).
-I just lift it up every so often to make sure that it won’t blow up. ;)Once everything is melted, pour into ice cube trays (or candy molds, if you have them).Pop into the freezer for 30 minutes.Eat.
-Share.
-Try not to eat them all. |
+- Combine everything together in a double-boiler.
+I don't really have a double-boiler, I just make one with a glass bowl and pot of simmering water (just a couple of inches of water).
+I just lift up the bowl every so often to make sure that it won't blow up. 😉

 My husband actually named these this morning.
 I’ve never had an Almond Joy candy bar, but he said they taste similar, with mine being better.
 Aww, thanks honey!
 Even though I’ve never had an Almond Joy candy bar, I’m guessing it has some pretty awful ingredients inside.
 Not these!